pupil-labs/pupil-docs/src/invisible/the-forge/overview.md

 ---
 <div class="mcontainer">
     <div class="col-mcontainer-1">
-    <iframe style="border: none" width="250" height="250" src="https://rive.app/s/e3WH_1eZ30_7NFAR29QQjw/embed" allowfullscreen></iframe>
+    <iframe style="border: none" width="250" height="320" src="https://rive.app/s/Q5D4ZrSxz0SB2HSqa-cCZQ/embed" allowfullscreen></iframe>
     </div>
     <div class="col-mcontainer-2">
     <h1>The Forge 🔨</h1> <b>Greetings apprentice!
 Welcome to the Forge!</b><br><br>
     Ready to get the most out of your eye-tracker?
-This is the place where we share some of our more advanced tools, explainers, tutorials and projects that go beyond the basic use case.
+If the answer is yes, you're in the right place!
+This is the space where we share some of our more advanced tools, explainers, tutorials and projects that go beyond the basic use case.
     <br>
     <br>
     You can peek at them, but more importantly, you can also play with what our smiths have been working on.
     </div>
 </div>
 <br>

 ### What do you have to offer?
-From remapping gaze to objects, getting more juice out of the reference image mapper, and combining them, to use upcoming technologies together with your eye tracker.
-Check out the latest tools and tutorials while they are tempering:
+Take your gaze data to a new level by getting which areas of interest are gazed, obtaining the most out of the reference image mapper, combining multiple enrichments, or merging cutting-edge technologies with your eye tracker....
+Check out the latest tools and tutorials as they get tempered:

 <div class="text-center">
   <v-btn